Pre-Medicine

 Clinical Experience

 Conducting research is another way to enhance your medical school application.
 You should not pursue research just to ‘check a box’ but rather because you are interested in the competency of scientific inquiry.
-A good way to find out about research opportunities is to reach out to the faculty.
+A good way to find out about research opportunities on campus is to reach out to UCCS faculty.

 UCCS Student Clubs and Organizations: